How To Choose The Right Pack Size For Your Backpack Hunt

 The Most Common Pack Sizes for Backpack Hunters

 On average, most backpack hunts last between 1-7 days.
 A pack that lands in that multi-day range sized between 3000 ci and 5000 ci is a great choice for the vast majority of hunters.
-If your gear is dialed in and you’re efficient with your packing, you can easily get 5 days out of a 3500 ci pack, but if you’re needing that extra space to account for the bulkier gear required in later seasons, then the higher-end of that range around 4800 ci should be sufficient.
+If your gear is dialed in and you’re efficient with your packing, you can easily get 5 days out of a 3500 ci pack, but if you need that extra space to account for the bulkier gear required in later seasons, then the higher-end of that range around 4800 ci should be sufficient.

 Pack sizes in the Multi-Day category also make for a functional Day Pack size, especially on the lower end.
 They’re big enough to accommodate gear for the day, but not too big that they’ll be sloppy and difficult to compress down.
 If you require a smaller pack or larger pack for specific hunts throughout the season, most brands on the market offer multiple sizes that the user can easily swap out within minutes.
 The frame and harness remain the same, but the bag can be changed out as needed.